qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 GDAL Menu
 ---------

 GDAL is a data exchange library for raster files.
-In this tab you can :guilabel:`Edit create options` and :guilabel:`Edit Pyramids Options` of the raster formats.
-Define which GDAL driver to be used for a raster format as in some cases more than one GDAL driver is available.
+In this tab, you can :guilabel:`Edit create options` and :guilabel:`Edit Pyramids Options` of the raster formats.
+Define which GDAL driver is to be used for a raster format, as in some cases more than one GDAL driver is available.

 CRS Menu